greggcorp/Greggcorp/_posts/2014-01-24-radicalizing-data.md

 ## The Journey is the Destination

-Like most companies, MailChimp has an annual agenda that guides our work throughout the year.
+Like most companies, Mailchimp has an annual agenda that guides our work throughout the year.
 Typically this agenda is brief and amorphous—it’s not so much a directive as it is a few keywords that every team—from engineering to marketing to support—should keep in mind.
 A typical agenda could be about anything from the competitive landscape to nascent technologies.

 This agenda, however, isn’t dogmatic.
 For instance, if we only look at the competitive landscape, we enter a loop of one-upmanship that fails our customers and our innovative spirit.
 By focusing on technology, we run the risk of shiny-object syndrome without asking how that technology actually benefits our customers.

-At MailChimp, we employ a number of research channels—unsolicited email feedback, surveys, interviews, usability testing, and analytics, to name a few.
+At Mailchimp, we employ a number of research channels—unsolicited email feedback, surveys, interviews, usability testing, and analytics, to name a few.
 By purposefully not making assumptions about what our research should uncover, we empty our minds of preconceived ideas and open ourselves to the data.
 It’s akin to the Grounded Theory method—only the data streams in to us all day, every day, decoupled from any specific project.

 ## Unleash Columbo: Dumb Down to Smarten Up

 To radicalize the data is to become subservient to it, no matter the form.
 By blanketly imposing importance on the data, we open ourselves to anything.
 In layman’s terms, we’re unleashing our inner Detective Columbo—we embrace befuddlement, we assume that everyone else is an expert and that every sentiment carries weight, and we trust that from this process the patterns and hierarchies will emerge later.

-Every day, we receive emails from customers with suggestions and complaints about our MailChimp app.
+Every day, we receive emails from customers with suggestions and complaints about our Mailchimp app.
 We read every single one of these emails, every single (work) day.
 We do this because we assume this data is important and that our customers know far more about using our app than we ever will.
 If we’re building for our customers, who better to learn from?

 We take this same approach with our customer interviews.
 Once our data points us in a direction, like e-commerce, we visit customers to learn more about this topic and how it affects them individually.
-However, we don’t barge in and ask, “Can you tell me about e-commerce and how it relates to your use of MailChimp?”
+However, we don’t barge in and ask, “Can you tell me about e-commerce and how it relates to your use of Mailchimp?”
 Instead, we take the long view and ask about typical and atypical days, how products are developed, or what brought them into their particular line of work.

 By focusing on the narratives and tangents, we gain the insight that lends context to our original data sets.
 This is analogous to the Switch methodology espoused by The ReWired Group—customers hire products to perform a task, and our job as researchers is to uncover everything that influenced that choice.
 When we attribute expert status to our customers, we open ourselves up to empathizing with their situations and rationales.